Problems of teamwork

 The problem is that Hyde's well-being is more important to Jekyll than his own.
 And Hyde feels good when the appreciation comes from the head of the department and not the project manager, because the bonus is indeed paid by the department.

-Successful project communication and sharing requires that Hyde adjust his behavior to the group without "burning" Jekyll.
+Successful project communication and knowledge sharing requires that Hyde adjust his behavior to the group without letting Jekyll “burn”.

 Hyde is ostracized - standards arise